threader/PC-Tuning/docs/building.md

 ## Replace Windows 7 Boot Wim (Windows 7)

+This step is not required if you are [installing using DISM Apply-Image](./pre-install.md#booting-into-the-iso).
 As you are aware, Windows 7 lacks driver support for modern hardware & you should have already integrated drivers into the **install.wim** however we have not yet touched the **boot.wim** (installer).
 We could integrate the same drivers into the **boot.wim** as we did before however this may still lead to a problematic installation.
 Instead, we can use the Windows 10 **boot.wim** which already has modern hardware support to install our Windows 7 **install.wim**.
 For this to work properly, you should only have one edition of Windows 7 in your **install.wim** which should already have been done in the [Stripping Non-Essential Editions](#stripping-non-essential-editions) section

 - Download the [latest Windows 10 ISO **that matches your Windows 7 ISO's language**](https://www.microsoft.com/en-gb/software-download/windows10) & extract it, I would recommend renaming the extracted folder to avoid confusion.
 In the examples below, I have extracted it to ``C:\W10_ISO``

 - Replace ``sources\install.wim`` or ``sources\install.esd`` in the extracted Windows 10 ISO with the Windows 7 **install.wim**